charliespy/Power-Outages-Analysis/README.md

 ### Data Cleaning

 There are 55 columns in the original dataset.
 In order to increase the readability and accuracy of our data, we followed the following steps to clean our DataFrame:
-1. Combine the column `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into just one `pd.Timestamp` column called `OUTAGE.START`.
+1. Cleaning `OUTAGE.START` column: Combine the column `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into just one `pd.Timestamp` column called `OUTAGE.START`.
-2. Uing the same technique, we also cleaned `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` into `OUTAGE.RESTORATION`.
+2. Cleaning `OUTAGE.RESTORATION` column: Uing the same technique, we also cleaned `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` into `OUTAGE.RESTORATION`.
-3. We selected a few of the columns based on interest.
-Since we want to study the relationship between climate, cause of the outage, and how severe the outage is, we selected these columns.
+3. Column selection: We selected a few of the columns based on interest.
+Since we want to study the relationship between climate, cause of the outage, and how severe the outage is, we selected seven columns.
+4. Cleaning outliers: After graphing the distribution of `OUTAGE.DURATION` and `DEMAND.LOSS.MW` in histograms, we found that each of these distributions were very skewed.
+To eliminate outliers that are too extreme, we used the IQR to clean the outliers from these distributions.

-In these seven columns, we deemed columns `CLIMATE.CATEGORY` and `CAUSE.CATEGORY` as causal indicator variables, as they characterizes the cause of the outage.
-We also labeled columns `OUTAGE.DURATION` and `ANOMALY.LEVEL` as severness indicator variables, as they reveal how severe the power outages are.
+Finally, in the remaining seven columns, we deemed columns `CLIMATE.CATEGORY` and `CAUSE.CATEGORY` as causal indicator variables, as they characterizes the cause of the outage.
+We also labeled columns `OUTAGE.DURATION` and `DEMAND.LOSS.MW` as severness indicator variables, as they reveal how severe the power outages are.

 Here's the cleaned dataframe: